Antoine-Ignace Melling (Karlsruhe 1763-Paris 1831)

 Shrine Hamadeh, ‘The City’s Pleasures: Istanbul in the Eighteenth Century’, Seattle’: University of Washington Press, 2008;

 Cornelis Boshma and Jaques Perot, eds.
 Antoine-Ignace Melling, (1763-1831): Artiste voyageur, Paris, 1992;

-Elisabeth A. Walter, ‘Mediterranean Encounters- Artists between Europe and the Ottoman Empire, 1774-1839’, Pennsylvania State University Press, 2017
+Elisabeth A. Fraser, ‘Mediterranean Encounters- Artists between Europe and the Ottoman Empire, 1774-1839’, Pennsylvania State University Press, 2017

-I am grateful to Professor Elisabeth Walter, for her comments about this watercolour from an image.
+I am grateful to Professor Elisabeth Fraser, for her comments about this watercolour from an image.
 My account owes much to her recent scholarship on the subject.